 In a Q&A with several admissions representatives at our 2019 mbaMission annual conference, Kellogg’s Assistant Dean of Admissions and Financial Aid Kate Smith explained that the school’s video component sprang from the admissions committee’s desire to actually see and hear the applicants they were evaluating.
 Given that Kellogg’s interviews are conducted by alumni, the video is the committee’s only “live” interaction with candidates.
 Keep this in mind as you tackle this segment of the application, and make being authentic and natural your primary goal.
 Kellogg is not looking for the next viral TED Talk presenter or late-night TV host.
 They just want to get to know you as a unique individual who may one day join its community.

 So, start by taking a deep breath.
 We understand that these video essays can make you feel like you are being put on the spot, but Kellogg is really not trying to scare you.
 The admissions committee simply wants a more dynamic representation of your personality than a written essay can provide.
 You cannot answer any of the school’s video questions incorrectly, so do not concern yourself with trying to give the “right” answer.
 Just respond to each query honestly, as smoothly as you can (despite any nervousness you may be feeling), and be yourself.
-Thankfully, Kellogg provides some hints as to the nature of some of the questions you will encounter in the application’s video segment, so you do not have to go in totally blind.
+Thankfully, Kellogg provides the questions you will encounter in the application’s video segment, so you do not have to go in totally blind.

 One minute is not very long, so run through several practice sessions—perhaps in front of a mirror—to get a sense of how quickly those 60 seconds will pass when you are in front of the camera.
 Although you can prepare as much as you want, you get only one chance at the recording.
 If you stumble while answering or ultimately are unhappy with your answer, unfortunately, you cannot do anything about it.
 You will not be able to rerecord your responses or try again another time.
 This may make you nervous, but we encourage you to view the situation a little differently.
 Kellogg wants to get to know the authentic you through these video essays.
 If you fumble for words or lose your train of thought, just laugh or shrug and continue with your response.
 Accepting a mistake with a sense of humor and grace will give the admissions committee a more positive and natural impression of your personality than rigid scripting and overpreparation ever could.

 The Next Step—Mastering Your Kellogg Interview: Many MBA candidates find admissions interviews stressful and intimidating, but mastering this important element of the application process is definitely possible—the key is informed preparation.
-And to help you develop this high level of preparation, we offer our free Interview Primers!
-Download your free copy of the Northwestern Kellogg Interview Primer today.
+And to help you develop this high level of preparation, we offer our free Interview Guides!
+Download your free copy of the Northwestern Kellogg Interview Guide today.